johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 }
 ```

+A production of a context-free grammar is said to be left recursive if it has the form

+A → Aa

 T → V V*            <br />
 V → α | λα.T | (T)  <br />
 α → x | y | ...     <br />